hugoam/two/README.md

 # quickstart
-this is the minimal sample code you need to run a mud application
+This is the minimal sample code you need to run a mud application
 ```c++
 #include <mud/mud.h>